irrawaddy28/PTgen/MYREADME.md

 *#makeTPLM=1		    # Used by stage 14.*
 *#decode_for_adapt=1	# Used by stage 14.
 Omit stage 15.*

-*startstage=14*
+*startstage=1*
 *endstage=15*

-# Step 5.
-If you generated the GTPLM lattices, then use the following settings to evalute 1-best or oracle error in stage 15
+# Step 4.
+If you chose to generate the GTPLM lattices, then use the following settings to evalute 1-best or oracle error in stage 15
 a) 1-best error: Compute the edit distance between the 1-best path in GTPLM lattice and the native transcription
 *evaloracle=*

 b) Oracle error: Compute the edit distance between the GTPLM lattice and the native transcription
 *evaloracle=1*

+# Step 5.
+Now run the main script
+*> cd $D/PTgen*
+*> ./run.sh test/ws15/settings-swahili*
+This should generate a directory *Tmp/Exp/swahili*

 Note:
 1. How to generate the bigram language model fst for a test language used in PTgen?